 In some countries, there are cruise job fairs that you can attend and apply for various cruise ship job positions.
 These job fairs are normally organized once in a year (sometimes more often, sometimes less, based on companies’ business needs) in different cities worldwide.
 This is a great opportunity to meet and interact with other people who have the same ambitions as you, and a chance to speak to those people who already have experience in working in the cruise industry.
 You would meet hiring partners in person and get detailed information on every topic you’re interested in.

 If you are attending a job fair, make sure you have your resume, cover letter, and letters of recommendation ready for hiring partners.
 The more you look professional and prepared, the better are the chances of getting contacted by the agency.

-When it comes to switching the departments, I can only give you a few tips here.
+When it comes to switching departments, I can only give you a few tips here.
 You can always apply using regular, official ways of applying what I write about in this article.
-Of course, you’ll add your work experience in your CV so you might have a priority in getting the job (in this case, switching the department).
+Of course, you’ll add your work experience to your CV so you might have a priority in getting the job (in this case, switching the department).

 Don’t be shy and use the chance of being onboard – you might get surprised by the results!